n8henrie/n8henrie.github.io/_posts/2014-09-15-macbook-pro-sound-card-audacity-oscilloscope.md

 ![]({{ site.url }}/uploads/2014/09/20140912_IMG_06701.jpg)

 Once power and ground were wired to the Arduino, I connected a wire to the data pin on the receiver.
 I connected up my multimeter between this wire and ground, and then powered up the Arduino.
 Once everything was on, I clicked the button on the RF remote a few times to see how high the voltage was getting up to on the data pin.
-(Note that there are 2 data pins — I picked one arbitrarily, I’m not sure why there are two.)
-I planned on connecting this pin to my MBP, and I’ve read that you should have no higher than 1 volt input.
+(Note that there are 2 data pins — I picked one arbitrarily, I'm not sure why there are two.)
+I planned on connecting this pin to my MBP, and I've read that you should have no higher than 1 volt input.

 Luckily the voltage was pretty low, but it was hard to tell _how_ low since it just flashed across the screen.
 So instead, I decided to measure the current through that wire when it was active.
 I hooked up my multimeter appropriately, and found that it up to about 4 mA whenever I pressed the button.

-Then, I tried to remember back to my undergrad physics days to remember <a target="_blank" href="http://en.wikipedia.org/wiki/Ohm's_law">Ohm’s Law</a> and how to drop the voltage with a resistor.
+Then, I tried to remember back to my undergrad physics days to remember <a target="_blank" href="http://en.wikipedia.org/wiki/Ohm's_law">Ohm's Law</a> and how to drop the voltage with a resistor.
 I figure that while it seemed to be putting out < 1 volt, given that its input voltage was 5v, I could probably use 5v as a theoretical maximum voltage for the calculation.
 My desired drop in voltage would then be 4v (start at 5, drop to 1) and current is 0.004 amps.

 > V = IR